 A quiche on a wooden tray with a slice on a white plate next to it

 Anna Olson’s Quiche With Mushrooms and Bacon

-The addition of wheat beer brings the flavours of mushrooms, bacon and cheese together.
+Wheat beer brings the flavours of mushrooms, bacon and cheese together.

-This crowd-pleasing quiche starts with Anna Olson’s Classic Pie Dough recipe, which is partially blind-baked (the quiche filling will cook faster, so some pre-baking of the crust is necessary).
 “While a quiche is known as a savoury tart made up of an egg filling with added ingredients, this version is more like a lot of tasty fillings bound with a little egg,” writes Olson.
 “The bacon, mushrooms and cheese are bolstered by adding onions and carrots, and the wheat beer brings all the flavours together without being overly rich or heavy.”
-You should have enough of pie dough to use to make Olson’s Brown Butter Pecan Pie.
+You should have enough pie dough left to use to make Anna Olson’s pie crust for her Brown Butter Pecan Pie.

+A quiche on a wooden tray with a slice on a white plate next to it